 It has been observed that, especially due to the step transfer slope characteristics and quantization behaviour of ST.2084, special caution needs to be made when selecting the filter coefficients of such a resampling filter, in order to mitigate chroma leakage.
 Conventional filters used for the down-conversion of SDR chroma signals may result in ringing artefacts that can be rather objectionable when applied to HDR signals, most noticeable when converting the signal back to an RGB representation.
 That is, errors due to the NCL representation when chroma subsampled tend to be much more objectionable [10] in HDR signals than in SDR signals.
 It has been suggested that some of these issues could be reduced through the use of non-linear and/or adaptive filters.
 However, the investigation on the performance of such filters is still ongoing in JCT-VC, though commercial and high end systems have deployed non-linear methods for a number of years.

 [Ed.
+(JCT-VC): The statements above need to be backed up by experimental results confirmed in JCT-VC.]

+[Ed.
 (JS): Further description of the effects of using long filters for downsampling might be desirable.]

 Assuming that the use of non-adaptive FIR filters is the only implementation option for a system, it has been found that the following FIR filters may result in less objectionable artefacts.
 Such filters can be utilized for both vertical and horizontal filtering of the chroma samples: